 Conveniently located in Yorktown Center—DuPage County’s premier shopping, dining, and entertainment destination—our Lombard campus offers easy access to the center’s amenities and special events, including exciting local carnivals and a seasonal farmer’s market.
 Nearby, the diverse Plaza Shops and the al fresco shops on Butterfield combine with Yorktown Center to deliver 150 stores, dozens of restaurants, and two theaters in one delightful locale.
 Lombard is bordered by Oakbrook, Elmhurst, and Downers Grove.

-A top beauty school located in the western suburbs of Chicago, Lombard is only 23 miles from “the Windy City,” known far and wide for its intricate architecture, engaging attractions, and miles of stunning shoreline along Lake Michigan.
+Located in the western suburbs of Chicago, Lombard is only 23 miles from “the Windy City,” known far and wide for its intricate architecture, engaging attractions, and miles of stunning shoreline along Lake Michigan.
 Our relationship with our sister school, Paul Mitchell The School Chicago, offers additional opportunities to learn and grow.

 At Paul Mitchell The School Lombard, education doesn’t end at the classroom door.
-Our student-run Green Team teaches our school and local communities how to respect the Earth and find innovative ways to reduce, reuse, and recycle.
+Our student-run Green Team teaches our school and local communities how to respect the Earth and find innovative ways to reduce, reuse and recycle.